You have an opportunity. Great interview questions help you…

 In my book Captivate, I present research that argues each of us has a primary value.

-The underlying motivation that drives a person’s decisions, actions and desires.
+Primary Value: The underlying motivation that drives a person’s decisions, actions and desires.

 It’s incredibly important to know this about potential employees — it explains their behavior and helps you keep them motivated.
 Here’s what Gupta has to say: